 Insuring a Ferrari

-The concern is that the temptation to drive with less than care at high speeds may be irresistible to many individuals.
+The concern is that the temptation to drive at high speeds may be irresistible to many individuals.

 Because of that racing tradition, it is advantageous for Ferraris to be as light as possible to allow maximum power for speed.
 A Ferrari vehicle is made largely of aluminum as well as high-impact steel and plastic compounds.